aaronland/go-cooperhewitt-shoebox/README.md

 _When we say "your archive folder" we are talking about the folder that you specified with the `-shoebox` parameter, above._

-Copy your archive folder to a web server.
+* Copy your archive folder to a web server.
 Or:

-Simply open the `index.html` file located in your archive folder in a web browser.
+* Open the `index.html` file located in your archive folder in a web browser.

 ## See also